dji-sdk/Onboard-SDK/sample/PureQT/README.md

 ##Compile & Run Environment
 The below environment are required.
 * Qt Ver: QT 5.4 or later
-* Compiler Ver: MinGW 4.9.2 or later; MSVC2012 32bit or later
+* Compiler Ver: MinGW 4.9.2 or later; MSVC2012 or later
-  Note: MSVC-64bit is not supported, because the serial port driver in msvc only supports 32bit version, program will crash on 64bit compiler.

 ## Hardware Installation